 As you know, the Korea Free Trade Agreement (KAFTA) contains an insidious ISDS clause, which allows Korean investors to sue Australian governments over policies which they claim to 'harm' their investment.
 Send Senator Wong an email now asking the ALP to implement their policy against ISDS and to oppose KAFTA in the Senate.

 Korean companies could sue our governments over health or environmental legislation under the Korea-Australia Free Trade Agreement (KAFTA).

 Take action!
 Click on your state to send an email asking your Senator to vote against the KAFTA implementing legislation:

-After three years of negotiations, the push is on to finish.
+After five years of negotiations, the push is on to finish.
 We must ensure that our health, environmental and other laws are decided through democratic processes, not secretly signed away in a trade agreement.
 Read on to find out how you can take action.

 ABC Radio National 40-minute Background Briefing Programme on September 14, 2014 on the TPP and ISDS featured AFTINETand other critics.